-Wealthsimple does have plenty else to offer.
-However, if you are focused on making sure that you have the lowest fee, there’s a good chance that you will be passing up Wealthsimple for one of its alternatives.
+Broker does have plenty else to offer.
+However, if you are focused on making sure that you have the lowest fee, there’s a good chance that you will be passing up for one of its alternatives.

-Wealthsimple even offers a generation account with a $500k minimum which is meant to build generational wealth.
-This Wealthsimple review finds that this feature is also interesting, and appeals to those with a certain amount of liquid cash or may be close to retiring.
+Even offers a generation account with a $500k minimum which is meant to build generational wealth.
+This review finds that this feature is also interesting, and appeals to those with a certain amount of liquid cash or may be close to retiring.
 With a generation account, you have access to a dedicated team of advisors and are offered in-depth financial planning on a new level.

-Wealthsimple offers WealthSimple Trade, which allows investors to buy and sell thousands of stocks and ETFs.
+WealthSimple Trade, allows investors to buy and sell thousands of stocks and ETFs.
 This is provided commission-free, which is obviously a huge positive aspect of the platform.
 Stocks and ETFs from both U.S. and Canada exchanges are available.

 There is plenty of white space, and the text is large and clear.
 The tab at the top explains more information about the company and their background, while the main page offers more information about specific services and features.
 It is easy to use and navigate, but there is no clear FAQ or help section immediately visible.

 Investors can also e-mail [email protected] and call 1-855-782-3559.
-This Wealthsimple review found one huge plus with customer support – Wealthsimple usually responds within 24 hours.
+This review found one huge plus with customer support – usually responds within 24 hours.

 This Wealthsimple review found that the platform supports various ways to fund an account, which is a huge “plus”.

-Transfer From Another Investment Account: You can actually transfer an account (such as an IRA) to WealthSimple.
+- Transfer From Another Investment Account: You can actually transfer an account (such as an IRA).
 However, this method does take about 7 days.

-Rollover: If you have an employer-sponsored plan, Wealthsimple can support your IRA and/or 401K.
+- Rollover: If you have an employer-sponsored plan, can support your IRA and/or 401K.

-In this Wealthsimple review, we were blown away by the amount of educational resources at Wealthsimple.
+In this Wealthsimple review, we were blown away by the amount of educational resources.
 This might be one of the reasons that the platform appeals to younger investors, because they go out of their way to educate and inform users in a way that the competition often does not.